Patrick Wehr, AKA ptkwr52 is our European correspondent for all matters Automobilia. Read all of his reports here.

 In 1934, the Citroën Company was bankrupt, and was taken over by the family-owned Michelin Company.
-At that time, France had a very significant rural population which could not yet afford cars.
-Citroën wanted to built a little low-priced car, an “Umbrella on four wheels.”
+At that time, France had a very significant rural population that could not yet afford cars.
+Citroën wanted to build a little low-priced car, an “Umbrella on four wheels.”
 It had to carry four people or 50kg (110lb) of goods to market at 50km/h (30mph) on unpaved and muddy roads.
-The car would have to be fuel efficient, using no more than 3l/100km.
+The car would have to be fuel-efficient, using no more than 3l/100km.

 The first prototypes were uncovered chassis with rudimentary controls.
 Test drivers wore leather flying suits, much like pilots wore in contemporary open biplanes.
 20 TPV prototypes were built by the end of 1937.
 French law at that time required only one headlight, so the TPV had only one.

 In 1939, 47 technically different prototypes had been built and tested and a pilot run of 250 cars was produced, receiving approval for the French market.
 They printed brochures, renaming the car the “Citroën 2CV“ for the Paris Motor Show in October 1939.
 Everything looked great.

 But with the beginning of the World War II, the launch of the 2CV was abandoned.
 As they feared some military application for the 2CV they hide several TPV’s in secret locations, one was even disguised as a pickup and the others were destroyed.